SAP/apibusinesshub-integration-recipes/Recipes/readme.md

 ### SAP BTP
 Recipe|Description|Author
 ---|---|---
+[Azure Blob Connectivity using SAP Private Link Service](for/privatelinkproxy)| Sample to showcase connectivity to Azure Blob Storage using SAP Private Link Service with Application Router as a Proxy|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
 [Integration with Stored Value Solutions (SVS) for eGiftCard](for/integrationwithstoredvaluesolutionssvsforegiftcard)| This package provides iFlows for creating eGiftcard from stored value solutions (SVS).|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
 [SAP Ariba Integration with SAP Ariba APIs](for/saparibaintegrationwithsaparibaapis)| This integration flow allows you to connect an Ariba system to the SAP Ariba APIs.|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
 [SAP Cloud Identity Services Integration with SAP Sales Cloud and SAP Fieldglass](for/sapipsintegration)|SAP Cloud Identity Services Identity Provisioning triggers the replication of user roles to SAP Sales Cloud and SAP Fieldglass.
 The user roles are mapped from the associated business units of the user in Identity Provisioning Service.|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)